 If you want to see a longer explanation, feel free to check out this source: https://gdaymath.com/lessons/powerarea/4-6-more-practice/

 (It's the best source I've found on this topic!)

 This problem is often called the Boy-Boy Paradox (when it's stated in terms of boys) or the Two Child Problem, and though it's not really a paradox, it is a really fascinating probability problem.

 Here's a neat application.
 Because probabilities often depend so much on how they are worded and lots of these intricacies can emerge, there are often mistakes.
 This YouTuber used a version of this problem to explain why TED-Ed made a mistake on their frog riddle.

 (Not to discount TED-Ed, but everybody makes mistakes!)

-Guess what?
+Guess what else?
 This problem is also called Bertrand's Box.
 That's because it was originally stated not in terms of genders but in terms of gold and silver, and it was posed by the French mathematician Joseph Bertrand: